 On Stock Titan, Marex’s SEC filings are updated as new documents are released on EDGAR.
 AI-powered tools can assist users by surfacing key points from lengthy filings, highlighting segment trends, explaining non-IFRS measures and drawing attention to notable items such as insider transactions and earnings commentary, helping readers navigate the technical language common in cross-border capital markets reporting.

-Marex Group plc is offering Autocallable Contingent Income Barrier Notes linked to the worst performing of the EURO STOXX 50, Russell 2000 and Nasdaq-100.
-Each Note has a $1,000 Principal Amount, an estimated initial value of $950–$990 per Note, and a scheduled maturity of May 4, 2028.
+Marex Group plc is offering Autocallable Contingent Income Barrier Notes linked to the worst performing of AppLovin (APP), Palantir (PLTR) and Super Micro Computer (SMCI).
+Each Note has a $1,000 Principal Amount and a maturity date of May 20, 2027.